Looking for more gluten-free baking tips to get into the kitchen and create delicious treats for your loved ones?

 #2 Baking ONE at a Time

 No, I’m not talking about baking cookies one at a time.
 I am talking about gluten-free and non-gluten-free baked items baking at the same time.
-You never want to bake the two together at the same time in the same oven.
-This can cause cross-contamination for gluten-free items.
+You never want to bake the two together at the same time in the same oven which can cause cross-contamination.

 If you’re having a cookie party (or pizza party), always bake the gluten-free versions first.
 Then bake the non-gluten-free items – after ALL of the gluten-free items have been baked.

-Baking the gluten versions prior to the gluten-free items can cause cross-contamination issues.
+Baking the gluten-filled versions prior to the gluten-free items can cause cross-contamination issues.

 #3 Bake & Freeze